Functions quick start

 The on

-property takes an array of trigger events.
-Currently, "publish" is the only valid event type.
+property takes an array of trigger events:

 filter